Reading time: 7 minutes

 Event-based reporting

-Event-based reporting is an ATO framework that commenced on 1 July 2018 to enable the transfer balance cap to be administered.
+Event-based reporting is an ATO framework that started on 1 July 2018 to enable administration of the transfer balance cap.

 SMSF trustees need to start reporting under the event-based reporting framework as soon as one of their members begins a retirement phase income stream.